 He appeared with a loud crack and the intent to commit a murder.
 A swirl of displaced snow, disturbed by his arrival, fluttered around him, bouncing across his thick coat and kissing painfully off the few patches of exposed flesh as they fell to the ground.
 The freezing wind immediately cut through the layers of robes and stung his skin, but he bore it calmly with single-minded stubbornness.

-There was a quick check of a map before it was folded back into his thick robes, and he started forward, each step a struggle against the thick snow drifts and driving winds.
+He made a quick check of a map before folding back into his thick robes, and started forward, each step a struggle against the thick snow drifts and driving winds.
 The elements beat back at him as he trudged, trying their best to keep him away, but slowly, inch by hard-won inch, a looming structure slid out of the gloom, its sharp steeple cutting up into the clouds.
 A thin wooden wand slipped into his hand, and he twirled it unconsciously in the same pattern he had a thousand times before.
 A ritual born from years of battle—and the only visible signs of nervousness.

 The entrance was barred by a large wooden door, hanging slightly crooked in its frame.
 A hand that shone oddly in the flickering light stretched out from beneath his thick robes and brushed along the door, where it was blackened in a starburst pattern.
 Cold metal pushed against wood.
 With a slight creak, the door swung forward on cracked hinges, bathing him in a wave of warmth.
 A sigh escaped as the chill seeped out of his body.

-His thick coat was shrugged off, landing in the small puddle that had formed under his feet on the stone tiles.
+He shrugged his thick coat off, letting it drop into the small puddle that had formed under his feet on the stone tiles.
 The robes beneath were battered and dirty, the long chase leaving its marks all over them.
 Scars stitched their way across his face in twisting patterns, framing a pair of tired, green eyes, and disappeared up into his unevenly short hair—clearly a makeshift self-given trim.

 "Hello my friend, and welcome to this holy place.
 May I take your coat, or fetch some tea to warm you up?"
 He continued walking forward as he spoke, beatific smile fixed firmly on his face.